|

 rear) necessitated the use of a less than ideal kind of plastic, High

 Density Poly Ethylene.
-HDPE is a flexible material now used to make things
+HDPE is a rubbery, flexible material now used to make things

 scrutiny, Lucasfilm/Mollo requested that Ainsworth also produce six "close